tim-hardcastle/Pipefish/docs/writing-an-adventure-game-in-charm.md

 We have a tiny adventure!
 Great!

-Having established that that works, let's immediately comment out the loop.
-Why?
-Because it's far more convenient for us to go on developing by poking at our code through Charm's own native REPL.
-This Is The Way.
-We'll comment out the line that describes the initial location too, since it will be annoying otherwise.

 Let's add some objects.
 We'll use another [flat data file](https://github.com/tim-hardcastle/Charm/blob/main/examples/objects.rsc) which will list them as successive lines of name of object, description of object, and initial location of object.

 We add more slurping logic to the `def` section ...